Adding assets to project

 Learn more

-For an end-to-end example of how to programmatically add assets, asset metadata, and asset pre-annotations to a project using Kili's Python SDK, refer to our Importing assets and labels tutorial.
-We've also created a separate tutorial on adding video assets to Kili.
+For end-to-end examples of how to programmatically add assets, asset metadata, and asset pre-annotations to a project using Kili's Python SDK, refer to these tutorials: